5 Things You Will Never Know About the Hiring Process

-- Whether the recruiter actually knows anything or is just following a script.
+- actually knows anything or is just following a script.

-- Whether the recruiter has made 50 calls so far, been yelled at multiple times and does not give a crap anymore.
+- has made 50 calls so far, been yelled at multiple times, and does not give a crap anymore.

-- Whether the recruiter is sleepy because they are 10-12 time zones away and it is in the middle of the night where they live.
+- is sleepy because they are 10-12 time zones away and it is in the middle of the night where they live.